syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Web-Installer.md

 ## Installation

-The following procedure illustrates how to install Essential Studio Platform Online installer.
+The following procedure illustrates how to install Essential Studio Platform Web installer.

-1. Double-click the Syncfusion Essential Studio Platform Online Installer.
+1. Double-click the Syncfusion Essential Studio Platform Web Installer.
 The installer wizard opens and extracts the package automatically.

     ![Installer Extraction Wizard](WebInstaller/Step-by-Step-Installation_img1.png)

     N> The installer wizard extracts the syncfusion{platform}webinstaller_{version}.exe dialog, displaying the unzip operation of the package.

-2. Welcome wizard of the Syncfusion Online Installer will be displayed.
+2. Welcome wizard of the Syncfusion Web Installer will be displayed.
 Click Next.

    ![Welcome wizard](WebInstaller/Step-by-Step-Installation_img2.png)